 Once upon a time, many, many, moons ago, I wrote a periodic feature called Shot of The Week.
 For various reasons (mainly to do with time), I stopped adding to the SOTW archives back in 2014.

 eBay continues to showcase a seemingly never-ending bounty of old and rare pre-pro glass however, and there is still a place for a forum such as this to showcase it.
-I have not used blogging software before so it will take some time to get New and Shotworthy fully functional, but here’s a new beginning.
+I have not used blogging software before so it will take some time to get New and Shotworthy fully functional (we need a way for readers to upload images, for example), but here’s a new beginning.

 For those of you interested in such things, 306 pre-pro glasses appeared for auction on eBay over the past month.
 160 of those went unsold; the average price of glasses that did sell was $45.06.